Spacial/awesome-systools/README.md

 * [The Free Stack - Running your application for free on AWS](http://p.agnihotry.com/post/the_free_stack_aws/)
 * [The unreasonable effectiveness of Soccermatics? - Interalia Magazine](https://www.interaliamag.org/articles/david-sumpter-unreasonable-effectiveness-soccermatics/)
+* [Productive Procrastination](https://nickwignall.com/productive-procrastination/): How to Get More Done by Procrastinating on Purpose

 # News